 Censorship Review Committee 2002/2003

-The then Ministry of Information, Communications and the Arts (MICA), now Ministry of Communications and Information, appointed a CRC in 2002 to review and recommend changes to the guidelines and policies for the different media in view of social and technological developments.
+The then Ministry of Information, Communications and the Arts (MICA), now Ministry of Digital Development and Information, appointed a CRC in 2002 to review and recommend changes to the guidelines and policies for the different media in view of social and technological developments.
 The CRC 2002/3, comprising 22 members, was chaired by Mr Liu Thai Ker, Director, RSP Architects, Planners and Engineers Pte Ltd.

 Censorship Review Committee 1992